cxa-unique/Simplified-TinyBERT/README.md

-- For task-specific distillation, you can obtain MS MARCO and TREC 2019 DL datasets in the [guidelines](https://microsoft.github.io/msmarco/TREC-Deep-Learning-2019#document-ranking-dataset) for TREC 2019 Deep Learning Track.
+- For task-specific distillation, you can obtain MS MARCO and TREC 2019 DL datasets in the [guidelines](https://microsoft.github.io/msmarco/TREC-Deep-Learning-2019#document-ranking-dataset) for TREC 2019 DL Track.
 The train triples are sampled from the corpus, documents are segmented into passages and positive passages are filtered.
-After that, you should get training examples: `example_id, query_text, passage_text, label_id`,
-then you can use `tokenize_to_features.py` script to tokenize examples to the input format of BERT.
+After that, you should get training examples: `index, query_text, passage_text, label_id`, then you can use `tokenize_to_features.py` script to tokenize examples to the input format of BERT.
-We release our training examples, see in [Resources](#Resources).
+We release the processed training examples used in our experiments, see in [Resources](#Resources).

 ### 2. Model Training
 As the model used is a passage-level BERT ranker, the teacher model used in our experiments